 Categories: Technology, Social networks, Cross, Argent, Pomegranate, Bridge, Tower, Escutcheon, Tree, Fish, Bordure, Compony, Eagle, Lion, Pale, Castle, Bell tower, Plough share, Ship, Semé and Fleur de lis.

-Port and windows, Pointed and rounded, Armed, Azure, Bezant and plate, Plate, Bordure, Charged, Castle, Five, Compony, Crown, Crown of Marquis, Crowned, Quarterly, Outlined in sable, Two, Army and Navy, In each flank, In cross, In chief, In base, In saltire, Escutcheon, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Langued, Lion, Masoned, Semi-circular, Or, Leather, Argent, Without divisions, Civic, Purpure, Rampant, Social networks, Kingdom of Castile and Leon, Sable, Seven, Technology, Freehand, Three and One.
+Port and windows, Watercolor, Armed, Azure, Bezant and plate, Plate, Boa, Bordure, Charged, Castle, Five, Compony, Ogee, Crown, Crowned, Quarterly, Triple-towered, Outlined in sable, Two, In each flank, In cross, In chief, In base, In saltire, Escutcheon, Coat of arms, Personal, Gules, Illuminated, Interpreted, Langued, Lion, Masoned, Semi-circular, Or, Party per pale, Leather, Argent, Without divisions, Civic, Purpure, Rampant, Social networks, Kingdom of Castile and Leon, Sable, Seven, Freehand, Three and One.

 Dr. Antonio Salmerón y Cabañas,